Are donations to Partners for Pediatric Progress tax deductible?

 Where does Partners for Pediatric Progress receive its support?

-We’ve been very proud to be recognized by the Centers for Disease Control in Mozambique, and to receive support from the United States Health Resources and Services Administration (HRSA), with funding from the President’s Emergency Plan for AIDS Relief (PEPFAR).
-In addition to the support from the U.S. government, we’re very grateful for the corporate support that we’ve received from Anadarko, and individual donors and supporters who have followed our work.
+We’ve been very proud to be recognized by the Centers for Disease Control in Mozambique, and to receive support for our work in Mozambique from the United States Health Resources and Services Administration (HRSA), with funding from the President’s Emergency Plan for AIDS Relief (PEPFAR).
+In addition to the support from the U.S. government, we’re very grateful for the support that we’ve received from individual donors who have supported and followed our work.